 - From Field: What display name and email address will this email look like it is coming from?

-- Subject: What is the email subject line that your contacts will see in their email client?
+- Subject: What email subject line will your contacts see in their email client?

 - Campaign Design: Iterating off your template to create a campaign that is ready to send

-Once you’ve completed each of these steps and have a green checkmark next to them you are allowed to schedule or send your email.
+Once you’ve completed each of these steps and have a green checkmark next to them,, you can schedule or send your email.

 Sending and Scheduling a Campaign